 Waterfront Site - This project area requires significant infrastructure investment and land use approvals to redeploy a largely vacant portion of Pier 70 for fresh uses in new buildings alongside three historic buildings that will be rehabilitated and adaptively reused.
 In May 2013, the Port Commission endorsed a non-binding term sheet describing the fundamental deal terms for the project.
 The Board of Supervisors endorsed the term sheet in June 2013 and determined the proposed development to be fiscally feasible under Chapter 29 of the Administrative Code.
 The passage of Proposition F in 2014 allowed a 90-foot height limit for the site.
-The land use program for the 28-Acre Waterfront Site, as defined within the proposed Pier 70 Special Use District amendments to the Planning Code, allows the development of approximately 1,100 to 2,150 new residential units, between one million and two million gross square feet of commercial and office space, and small-scale manufacturing, retail, neighborhood services, waterfront parks, and public infrastructure.
-The developer secured necessary project entitlements, including certification of the Final Environmental Impact Report, in fall 2017.
+The land use program for the 28-acre Waterfront Site, as defined within the proposed Pier 70 Special Use District amendments to the Planning Code, allows the development of approximately 1,100 to 2,150 new residential units, between one million and two million gross square feet of commercial and office space, and small-scale manufacturing, retail, neighborhood services, waterfront parks, and public infrastructure.
+The master developer secured necessary project entitlements, including certification of the Final Environmental Impact Report, in fall 2017.

 Development of the Waterfront Site, which will occur in three phases, is governed by the Disposition and Development Agreement, Development Agreement, and Master Lease with the master developer.
 Following the close of the master lease, the master developer commenced site preparation in May 2018 for Phase 1 of the project, which includes the development of three acres of parks and backbone infrastructure to support an anticipated 588 residential units, more than 50,000 square feet of maker/PDR/retail space, and up to 460,000 square feet of office.
 In March of 2019, construction of horizontal infrastructure including installation of utilities, including auxiliary water supply main, low-pressure water main, combined sewer main, integrated sewer storage, and non-potable water main along 20th Street, Maryland Street, Louisiana Street, 21st Street, and 22nd Street, as well as surface improvements began.
-Phase 1 horizontal improvements are now substantially completed, excluding parks which will be constructed on a schedule that coincides with the delivery of adjacent vertical development.
-The master developer also completed the rehabilitation of historic Building 12 but has not yet exercised its options for any of the Phase 1 development parcels, primarily due to the unprecedented economic impacts, uncertainties caused by the COVID-19 pandemic, and high construction costs.
+Phase 1 horizontal improvements, excluding parks which will be constructed on a schedule that coincides with the delivery of adjacent vertical development, are substantially completed, and acceptance by the City and the Port of the completed infrastructure is anticipated by the end of 2023.
+The master developer also completed the rehabilitation of historic Building 12 and leasing efforts are underway but has not yet exercised its options for any of the Phase 1 development parcels, primarily due to the unprecedented economic impacts and uncertainties caused by the COVID-19 pandemic, and high construction costs.